tito-arch/BABC-2/content/posts/data-capture-methods.md

 ![picture by shutterstock](/uploads/data.PNG "data capture")

-**Data capture-**This is the process of getting information together for the computer to process.
+**Data capture** is the process of getting information together for the computer to process.

 ## Indirect and direct methods of capture